Raghav175/Python/string/README.md

 </li>

 <li>
-Strings are a core data type and are extensively used in text processing, data cleaning, feature engineering, and input/output operations.
+Strings are a core data type and are extensively used in text processing, data cleaning, Natural Language Processing(NLP) Feature engineering, and input/output operations.
 </li>

 <li>